Beechcraft CT-134 Musketeer: Design and development

-In the early 1960s the Royal Canadian Air Force’s standard elementary training aircraft was the de Havilland DHC-1 Chipmunk.
+In the early 1960s, the Royal Canadian Air Force’s standard elementary training aircraft was the de Havilland DHC-1 Chipmunk.
 Flight instruction was completed by student pilots on the DHC-1 before they progressed to the then-brand-new Canadair CT-114 Tutor jet trainer.
 A decision was made by RCAF HQ to remove the DHC-1s from service and not replace them, as it was felt that the CT-114 was easy enough to fly that initial training was not needed.
-The CT-114 quickly developed a wash-out rate of near 95% amongst student jet pilots and it was clear that an elementary trainer was needed.
+The CT-114 quickly developed a failure rate of near 95% amongst student jet pilots and it was clear that an elementary trainer was needed.
 Due to the RCAF's previous customer relationship with Beechcraft while operating that company's Expeditor twin-engine aircraft, a hasty purchase of twenty-four B23 Musketeers was made in 1971.
 The first CT-134 arrived at CFB Portage la Prairie on March 23, 1971.

 The new trainers were designated CT-134 Musketeer in the then Canadian Armed Forces.
 The aircraft purchased were standard Model B23s equipped with the O-360-A4G engine of 180 hp, modified by the addition of a cowling strake, horizontal stabilizer strake and ventral fin to improve spin recovery performance.
 They were initially serial numbered as 13401-13424, but were re-numbered 134001-134024 to avoid confusion with other CF aircraft serial numbers.

 The initial batch of CT-134s was replaced in late 1981 with a purchase of twenty-four more aircraft.
 These were 1982 model Beechcraft C23 Sundowners and were designated by the CF as CT-134A Musketeer II.
 These were numbered 134025-134048.